How to navigate this post (and find the pattern):

 Line the front of the dress and the front facing together. (right sides together) Sew along the top .25 from the edge.

-Press the seam up and top stitch along the facing and top stitch along that seam.
+Press the seam up and top stitch along the facing.

 Repeat the facing application for the back dress pieces.
 (The facings should be in two pieces for the back.)